 20% of the people living in the U.S. Most common in early spring, the symptoms

-develop as a reaction to allergens (allergy-causing substances) in the air, most
+of hay fever develop as a reaction to allergens (allergy-causing substances) in the air, most

 notably to pollens in the early spring.
 Other examples of airborne allergens